gameserverapp/Platform/Documentation/docs/dashboard/account.md

 ---

 :::info Good to know
-GSA staff will __never__ ask for your password or API keys.
+GSA staff will **never** ask for your password or API keys.
 Do not share them with anyone.
 :::

 ## Manage Dashboards

-View and manage dashboards you own or have been invited to.
+Easily view and manage all dashboards you own or have been invited to.

 ![Account - Manage dashboard](/img/dashboard/account/account_manage_dashboard.jpg)

 ### Default Dashboard

-When you log into the dashboard, GSA will automatically switch to your default dashboard.
+When you log in, GSA will automatically open your default dashboard for quicker access.

 ### Create Dashboard

-Create new dashboards for testing or starting new communities.
-You can also create demo dashboards.

-Demo dashboards contain dummy data and will automatically be deleted after a set time.
+You can create new dashboards for starting a fresh community or testing features.
+Demo dashboards are also available, these include dummy data and are automatically deleted after a limited time.

 ### Leave Dashboard

-You can leave any dashboard you were invited to.
-However, dashboards you created yourself cannot currently be left.
+If you’ve been invited to a dashboard, you can leave it at any time.
+Dashboards that you personally created cannot be left.

 ## Personalize

 ### Nickname & Timezone

-Your nickname is visible to other admin team members and is shown in places like the activity log.
-Set your correct timezone so all times and dates on the dashboard are shown accurately.
+Your nickname appears to other admin team members and is visible in areas like the activity log.
+Setting the correct timezone ensures that all times and dates across the dashboard are shown accurately.

 [Change nickname & timezone >](https://dash.gameserverapp.com/account)